openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

     This step is not mandatory due to Planet mosaics are already sanitized.

 SEPAL provides you with options to customize the images used to create the compositing mosaic.
-The selected parameter will be automatically applied to the analysis, click the :btn:`<fas fa-times> close` button to finish the customization.
+The selected parameter will be automatically applied to the analysis, click the :btn:`<fa-solid fa-times> close` button to finish the customization.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/options.png
     :title: The 3 options available in SEPAL to build Planet mosaics